jinghuazhao/PW-pipeline/README.md

 ## INSTALLATION

-This pipeline inovles several software for pathway analysis using GWAS summary statistics, as shown below,
+This pipeline involves several software for pathway analysis using GWAS summary statistics, as shown below,

 Full name | Abbreviation | Reference
 ----------|--------------|----------